Wassily chair: History

-The Wassily chair, like many other designs of the modernist movement, has been mass-produced since the late 1920s, and continuously in production since the 1950s.
-A design classic is still available today.
+The Wassily chair, like many other designs of the modernist movement, has been mass-produced since the 1960s.
+As a design classic, it is still available today.
 Though patent designs are expired, the trademark name rights to the design are owned by Knoll of New York City.
 Reproductions are produced worldwide by other manufacturers, who market the product under various names.